Prepare for payroll year end

 • 4 weekly payroll

-Please read our article Extra pay run at year end (week 53) (opens in new tab).
+Read our article Extra pay run at year end (Week 53)

-Before you process your final pay run, you need to enter the last working day for any employees who have left your employment on or before 5 April 2024.
+Before you process your final pay run, enter the last working day for any employees who have left your employment on or before 5 April 2026.

-For the detailed steps to process leavers, read our Dealing with leavers article.
+For the detailed steps to process leavers, read Processing leavers.

-Before you can run your year end, you should complete your final pay runs of the 2023/2024 tax year.
-You must submit no later than 19 April 2024.
+Before you can run your year end, complete your final pay runs of the 2025/2026 tax year.
+This in the same way your process other pay runs.
+Submit no later than 19 April 2026.

-If you process more than one pay cycle, for example, weekly and monthly, make sure that you update the last pay run of the tax year for each pay cycle.
+If you process more than one pay cycle, make sure that you update the last pay run of the tax year for each pay cycle.

-TIP: This isn't your final submission for the tax year.
-You make the final submission when you process your year end.
+This isn't your final submission for the tax year.
+You make the final submission when you process your year end

 Submit these in order, from oldest to the most recent.